-Direct-Assisted Bayesian Unit-level Modeling for Small Area Estimation of Rare Event Prevalence
+Direct-Assisted Bayesian Unit-Level Modeling for Small Area Estimation of Rare Event Prevalence

 Alana McGovern, University of Washington Department of Statistics